Carolina Fuentes

 Teaching Experience

-2014 - Instructor, Advanced Programming, Python.
-Finis Terrae University, Santiago, Chile
+Advanced Programming, Python, 2014 - 2015.
+Instructor, 1st year Computer Science students.
+Finis Terrae University, Chile

-2012-2014 - Adjunct Instructor, Introduction to Programming, Python and Java.
-Pontifical Catholic University of Chile, Santiago, Chile.
+Introduction to Programming, Python and Java, 2012-2014.
+Adjunct Instructor, Pontifical Catholic University of Chile, Santiago, Chile.